jdibenes/hl2ss/README.md

 - [Open3D](http://www.open3d.org/) `pip install open3d`
 - [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) `pip install PyAudio`

-## Details

-The server application is a Native C++ Universal Windows Platform (UWP) application.
-Each sensor stream has its own thread.
+## Known issues and limitations

-Multiple streams can be active at the same time but only one client per stream is allowed.
+- Multiple streams can be active at the same time but only one client per stream is allowed.

-## Known issues

 - Ocassionally, the application might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
 See https://github.com/microsoft/HoloLens2ForCV/issues/142.
 - Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens 2 OS.
 See https://github.com/microsoft/HoloLens2ForCV/issues/133.
-- RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.
+- The RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.
+- The Python scripts might freeze under some configurations.
+See https://github.com/PyAV-Org/PyAV/issues/978 and https://github.com/opencv/opencv/issues/21952 for details and workarounds.
+- Building for x86 and x64 (HoloLens emulator), and ARM is not supported.

 ## Build from source and deploy